Nordic Council: History

 During World War II, Denmark and Norway were occupied by Germany; Finland was under assault by the Soviet Union; while Sweden, though neutral, still felt the war's effects.
 Following the war, the Nordic countries pursued the idea of a Scandinavian defence union to ensure their mutual defence.
-However, Finland, due to its Paasikivi-Kekkonen policy of neutrality and FCMA treaty with the USSR, could not participate.
+However, Finland, due to its Paasikivi–Kekkonen policy of neutrality and FCMA treaty with the USSR, could not participate.

 It was proposed that the Nordic countries would unify their foreign policy and defence, remain neutral in the event of a conflict and not ally with NATO, which some were planning at the time.
 The United States, keen on getting access to bases in Scandinavia and believing the Nordic countries incapable of defending themselves, stated it would not ensure military support for Scandinavia if they did not join NATO.
-As Denmark and Norway sought US aid for their post-war reconstruction, the project collapsed, with Denmark, Norway and Iceland joining NATO.
+As Denmark and Norway sought US aid for their post-war reconstruction, the project collapsed, with Denmark, Norway and Iceland joining NATO as founding members.
+Finland and Sweden joined NATO in 2023 and 2024, respectively, following the 2022 Russian invasion of Ukraine.

 Further Nordic co-operation, such as an economic customs union, also failed.
 This led Danish Prime Minister Hans Hedtoft to propose, on 13 August 1951, a consultative interparliamentary body.
 This proposal was agreed by Denmark, Iceland, Norway, and Sweden during a meeting in Copenhagen on 15–16 March 1952.
 The council's first session was held in the Danish Parliament on 13 February 1953 and it elected Hans Hedtoft as its president.
 When Finnish-Soviet relations thawed following the death of Joseph Stalin, Finland joined the council in 1955, following a voting in the Parliament of Finland on 28 October that year, effective from 23 December the same year.

 On 2 July 1954, the Nordic labour market was created and in 1958, building upon a 1952 passport-free travel area, the Nordic Passport Union was created.
 These two measures helped ensure Nordic citizens' free movement around the area.
 A Nordic Convention on Social Security was implemented in 1955.
 There were also plans for a single market but they were abandoned in 1959 shortly before Denmark, Norway, and Sweden joined the European Free Trade Area (EFTA).
 Finland became an associated member of EFTA in 1961 and Denmark and Norway applied to join the European Economic Community (EEC).

 This move towards the EEC led to desire for a formal Nordic treaty.
 The Helsinki Treaty outlined the workings of the council and came into force on 24 March 1962.
 Further advancements on Nordic cooperation were made in the following years: a Nordic School of Public Health, a Nordic Cultural Fund, and Nordic House in Reykjavík were created.
 Danish Prime Minister Hilmar Baunsgaard proposed full economic cooperation ("Nordek") in 1968.
 Nordek was agreed in 1970, but Finland then backtracked, stating that its ties with the Soviet Union meant it could not form close economic ties with potential members of the EEC (Denmark and Norway).
 Nordek was then abandoned.